marcodpt/minirps/README.md

 #### all: bool
 Whether to display hidden files.

-In case of confirmation via the command line or `config.toml` they will be displayed.
+In case of confirmation via the command line or `config` file they will be displayed.

 #### ignore: [string]?